emptymalei/emptymalei.github.io/ksp/log/colonization.md

 Bill Kerman was sent to Lythe first for a research of the landing sites for the base.
 However, Bill Kerman crashed his ship and couldn't come back.
 (Photos of Bill Kerman are missing here.)

-What was unfortunate is that the first launch of Project Nomand to Lythe, i.e. the science and habitat module of the base was two far away from the expected site.
-The wheels were not strong enough to support a long trip.
+What was unfortunate is that the first launch of Project Nomand to Lythe, i.e. the science and habitat modules of the base was too far away from the expected site.
+The wheels were not strong enough to support such a long trip.

 <figure markdown="1">